Campbell's Soup Cans I: Black Bean 44 print framed.

 Hidden

 Campbell’s Soup Cans I: Black Bean 44 is a print by Andy Warhol from the artist’s Campbell’s Soup Cans I portfolio made in 1968.
 The prints are absolute in their color, symmetry, and simplicity.
 Campbell’s Soup Cans I: Black Bean 44 is part of Warhol’s first of two Campbell’s Soup Can print series, each containing 10 images of different flavors.
 His second soup portfolio, Campbell’s Soup Cans II, included similar images, but with added illustrations for each flavor.
 Both series are amongst his most valuable portfolios of all time.
-As some of his earliest works, the soup can concept was vital in the popularization of Pop Art.
+As in some of his earliest works, the soup can concept was vital in the popularization of Pop Art.

 In addition to being the most famous soup cans in the world, their simple design greatly fascinated Andy Warhol.
 As a Pop artist, Warhol became known for elevating familiar logos, objects, and faces to iconic status.
 In particular, Andy loved the Campbell’s Soup logo.
 Its design stayed the same for years and remained very successful; thus, the soup cans were some of the first objects to undergo the Warhol treatment.
 Andy became heavily inspired by mundane items due to the fact that they play a huge role in our lives, but are often overlooked.
 As a popular grocery store item, the soup is surely familiar to us all.